George Aitken (footballer, born 1928): Playing career

 He quickly established himself in the Workington defence, going on to make 262 league appearances before retiring in 1960.

 Coaching and managerial career

 On his retirement he became trainer at Workington, first under Joe Harvey and then under Ken Furphy.
 Furphy left to manager Watford in 1964 and Aitken followed him to Vicarage Road.
 He remained with Watford until 1971 when he left to become manager of Workington.

 In his first season in charge, Workington finished sixth in Division Four, but the club was in general decline and a 13th position finish the following season was followed by two successive bottom four finishes (and successful applications for re-election).
 Aitken left after the second of these in May 1974.

 He was assistant manager of Grimsby Town between 1975 and 1976 when he left to coach Brighton & Hove Albion.
-He stayed at Brighton for eight years, followed by spells scouting for Watford, Aston Villa and England (all under Graham Taylor).
+He stayed at Brighton for eight years, and became reserve team manager until he was appointed joint first team manager with Jimmy Melia in December 1982, leading Brighton to the FA Cup semi-final for the first time in March 1983, after which Melia was appointed as sole permanent manager.
+He later had spells scouting for Watford, Aston Villa and England (all under Graham Taylor).

 He died in August 2006, aged 78.